 What is the difference between a DO and MD?

-The major difference between the philosophies of the two schools is that DO schools focus more on osteopathic manipulative treatment, which is a manual hands-on care used to diagnose and treat patients.
+The major difference between these two types of schools is that DO schools focus more on osteopathic manipulative treatment, which is a manual hands-on care used to diagnose and treat patients.
 There is a greater emphasis on the musculoskeletal system.
-Generally speaking, DO school graduates pride themselves on having a more holistic approach to patients.
+Mind you, this doesn’t mean that DO schools focus less on any other subjects, compared to MD schools.
+In fact, generally speaking, DO school graduates pride themselves on having a more holistic approach to patients.
 As a result, DO graduates tend to pursue more primary care specialties.

 MCAT Scores for DO Schools

-The average numbers for DO schools are slightly lower compared to MD schools, but it still is a difficult and long process to get in.
+The average numbers for osteopathic medical schools are slightly lower compared to MD schools, but it still is a difficult and long process to get in.
 The decision to pursue an MD degree or a DO degree should be based on fit and what works best for you and your goals.